 This type of approach is used by Life Credit, through the Living Benefit Loan program, which provides up to half of the value of a death benefit for a policy worth at least $75,000.
 This loan enables cancer patients and seniors to access immediate and unrestricted assistance to help reduce financial burden.

-If you’re facing a financial challenge and are considering drawing on the cash value of your life insurance policy, one of the most important things you can do is look at the big picture.
+If you’re facing a financial challenge and asking yourself, “Can my life insurance policy’s cash value help me?” then one of the most important things you can do is look at the big picture.
 An absolute assignment type of approach may allow you to generate a lot of quick cash, however, down the line, you or your family will not have any protection and cushion from a life insurance policy.
 This may be a policy that you have paid into for decades, so losing that value is a significant consideration.

 Collateral assignment, on the other hand, enables policy holders to regain control of their own policy once a medical or other crisis has resolved.
-You can still access a policy’s cash value but then also are able to eventually again benefit from the long-term advantages of a life insurance policy.
+It is one of the 3 common ways to borrow from your life insurance policy and access the cash value.
+With a collateral assignment you are able to eventually benefit again from the long-term advantages of a life insurance policy.
 Most people are used to paying car loans, student loans and mortgages, so treating this agreement similarly and making the requisite payments can help people to not only address their immediate financial concerns but also ensure long-term success.